diogoaurelio/schedoscopeWiki/Storage-Formats.md

     case class Parquet()

-# External Storage Formats

-Schedoscope supports special storage formats used for storing view data outside of HDFS / Hive.
-With these formats, Schedoscope can also be used to schedule exports of views to targets like CSV files, key-value stores, or relational databases.
-External storage formats only work in combination with [Morphline transformations](Morphline Transformations).

-## ExternalTextFile
-Exports the View as text file to the local filesystem.
-Otherwise identical to TextFile

-    case class ExternalTextFile(val fieldTerminator: String, collectionItemTerminator: String, mapKeyTerminator: String, lineTerminator: String) extends ExternalStorageFormat

-## JDBC
-    case class JDBC(jdbcUrl: String,
-                    userName: String,
-                    password: String,
-                    jdbcDriver: String)

-## Redis

-    case class Redis(host: String,
-                    port: Long = 9393,
-                    password: String = "",
-                    keys: Seq[String] = List("id"),
-                    cols: Seq[Named] = List())

-## NullStorage
 # Storage Paths

-For the common case of internal storage formats, a Schedoscope view represents a Hive table partition stored in HDFS.
+A Schedoscope view represents a Hive table partition stored in HDFS.
 Views offer the following properties with regard to their HDFS storage location:

 * `fullPath`: the absolute path to the folder of the Hive table partition represented by the view.
 For example, the `fullPath` of the view `schedoscope.example.osm.processed.NodesWithGeohash(p("2013"), p("12"))` would be `/hdp/dev/schedoscope/example/osm/processed/nodes_with_geohash/year=2013/month=12` in the default environment `dev`.
 For a view `v`, `v.fullpath`is the concatenation of `v.tablePath` and `v.partitionPath`.